IsaccRojas/Engine/README.md

 Projection, View, and Transformation matrices, and texture data.
 GLEnvs can internally instantiate **Quads** via `GLEnv::genQuad()`, which the user can obtain references to and manipulate.
 These Quads can have their representative data written to the underlying OpenGL API via calls to ``GLEnv::update()`` methods either on the Quads or on the owning GLEnv instance.
 Rendering can be performed with the `GLEnv::draw()` method.
+Quads can additionally be passed a reference to **Animation** data, which can then be used to write to its texture-related buffers based on the Animation configuration being referenced, via their
+**AnimationState** preserving per-instance state information of the Animation being used.

-**PhysEnvs** represent a physical environment.
-They embody a physical space within which **Boxes** exist, which the PhysEnv can perform collision detection and other physics-related computations with.
-PhysEnvs can internally instantiate Boxes via `PhysEnv::genBox()`.
-In this call, Boxes can also be given a callback to be executed on collision.
-Detection is done on all owned Boxes with `PhysEnv::detectCollision()`.
+**PhysSpaces** represent a physical environment.
+They embody a physical space within which **Colliders** exist, which the PhysSpace can perform collision detection and other physics-related computations with.
+The PhysSpace class is templated, and will support collision between subtypes that implement the Collider interface.
+A PhysSpace instance can internally instantiate Colliders via `PhysSpace<T>::push()`.
+In this call, Colliders can also be given a callback to be executed on collision.
+Detection is done on all owned Colliders with `PhysSpace<T>::detectCollision()`.
+Colliders can additionally be passed a reference to **Filter** data, which will be used by the detection method to determine if the collision should take place between a pair of contained Colliders, via their **FilterState** preserving per-instance state information of the Filter being used.
+Implementations of the Collider interface for axis-aligned boxes and spheres are included.

-**EntityExecutors** and **ObjectExecutors** facilitate the execution of the **Entity** and **Object** subtypes, respectively, by extending the Executor definition with subtype getters and additional fields to map to their added AllocatorInterfaces.
+**EntityExecutors** facilitate the execution of the **Entity** subtypes, by extending the Executor definition with resources that its owned Entity instances will have access to.

 ### ProvidedTypes, Providers, ProvidedAllocators, and Receivers